HillaryDanan/abstraction-intelligence/README.md

 Fodor, J. A., & Pylyshyn, Z. W. (1988).
 Connectionism and cognitive architecture: A critical analysis. *Cognition*, 28(1-2), 3-71.

+Friston, K. (2010).
+The free-energy principle: A unified brain theory? *Nature Reviews Neuroscience*, 11(2), 127-138.

 Gentner, D. (1983).
 Structure-mapping: A theoretical framework for analogy. *Cognitive Science*, 7(2), 155-170.

 Halford, G. S., Wilson, W. H., & Phillips, S. (1998).
 Processing capacity defined by relational complexity: Implications for comparative, developmental, and cognitive psychology. *Behavioral and Brain Sciences*, 21(6), 803-831.

 Hauser, M. D., Chomsky, N., & Fitch, W. T. (2002).
 The faculty of language: What is it, who has it, and how did it evolve? *Science*, 298(5598), 1569-1579.

 Hawkins, J., & Blakeslee, S. (2004). *On Intelligence*.
 Times Books.
+[Popular science]

+Kuhn, D. (2000).
+Metacognitive development. *Current Directions in Psychological Science*, 9(5), 178-181.

 Lake, B., & Baroni, M. (2018).
-Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *ICML*.
+Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *Proceedings of ICML*.

-Metcalfe, J., & Shimamura, A. P. (Eds.).
-(1994). *Metacognition: Knowing About Knowing*.
-MIT Press.

-Oberauer, K., Farrell, S., Jarrold, C., & Lewandowsky, S. (2016).
-What limits working memory capacity? *Psychological Bulletin*, 142(7), 758-799.
+Lysaker, P. H., Carcione, A., Dimaggio, G., Johannesen, J. K., Nicolò, G., Procacci, M., & Semerari, A. (2005).
+Metacognition amidst narratives of self and illness in schizophrenia: Associations with neurocognition, symptoms, insight and quality of life. *Acta Psychiatrica Scandinavica*, 112(1), 64-71.

+Maturana, H. R., & Varela, F. J. (1980). *Autopoiesis and Cognition: The Realization of the Living*.
+D. Reidel.

+O’Regan, J. K., & Noë, A. (2001).
+A sensorimotor account of vision and visual consciousness. *Behavioral and Brain Sciences*, 24(5), 939-973.

 Partee, B. H. (1984).
 Compositionality.
 In F. Landman & F. Veltman (Eds.), *Varieties of Formal Semantics* (pp. 281-311).
 Foris.

+Passingham, R. E., & Wise, S. P. (2012). *The Neurobiology of the Prefrontal Cortex*.
+Oxford University Press.

 Piaget, J. (1952). *The Origins of Intelligence in Children*.
 International Universities Press.

+Shallice, T., & Burgess, P. W. (1991).
+Deficits in strategy application following frontal lobe damage in man. *Brain*, 114(2), 727-741.

 Smith, J. D., Shields, W. E., & Washburn, D. A. (2003).
 The comparative psychology of uncertainty monitoring and metacognition. *Behavioral and Brain Sciences*, 26(3), 317-339.

 Varela, F. J., Thompson, E., & Rosch, E. (1991). *The Embodied Mind: Cognitive Science and Human Experience*.
 MIT Press.

-Wei, J., et al. (2022).
-Chain-of-thought prompting elicits reasoning in large language models. *NeurIPS*.
+Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
+Attention is all you need. *Advances in Neural Information Processing Systems*, 30.

 -----